cooklang/spec/conventions.md

 ## Shopping Lists
 To support the creation of shopping lists by apps and the command line tool, Cooklang includes a specification for a configuration file to define how ingredients should be grouped on the final shopping list.
 You can use `[]` to define a category name.
 These names are arbitrary, so you can customize them to meet your needs.
 For example, each category could be an aisle or section of the store, such as `[produce]` and `[deli]`.

+The order of sections and ingredients in the configuration file matters — apps display them exactly as written.
+Arrange sections to match the layout of your store so you can shop aisle by aisle without backtracking.
 ```toml
 [produce]
 potatoes